makerplane/FIX-Gateway/README.rst

 ```

 If you intend to use the gui plugin you will also need PyQt installed.
 Note that if you use pyEfis
 then PyQt is required.
-FixGW should work with either PyQt4 or PyQt5, however support for PyQT4 is
+FixGW should work with PyQt6.
-likely to be dropped.
 Consult the PyQt documentation on how to install PyQt on your system.
 Typically it is

-sudo apt-get install python3-pyqt5
+sudo apt-get install python3-pyqt6

 The canfix plugin will require both the python-can package as well as the
 python-canfix package.
 Installing the python-canfix package with pip3 should